 What are Some Legal Cases or Ethical Issues?

-New court decisions show that reverse engineering techniques’ legal and ethical existence is used to get interoperability with an independently developed computer program.
-Lexmark filed a lawsuit against SCC in Dec 2002, accusing it of violating both copyright law and the DMCA.
+New court decisions show that reverse engineering techniques’ legal and ethical existence is used to get interoperability for an independently developed computer program.
+Lexmark filed a lawsuit against SCC in Dec 2002, accusing it of violating copyright law and the DMCA.
 SCC reverse-engineered the code used in the Lexmark printer cartridge to create compatible cartridges.
-According to the world of computers, Lexmark’s claim that SCC’s Smartek chips contain copyright-protected Lexmark technology.
+According to the world of computers, Lexmark claims that SCC’s Smartek chips contain copyright-protected Lexmark technology.
 The program manages the interaction between Lexmark printers and toner cartridges; without it, rehabilitated toner cartridges will not operate with Lexmark’s printers.
 “The court ruled that ‘copyright law should not be used to prevent interoperability between the goods of one company and those of their competitors, in a U.S. decision.
-“The DMCA does not prohibit code developers from using reverse engineering to access electronic protected copyright material if they do so in order to achieve interoperability with an independently developed computer program,” the Copyright Office said in October 2003.
+“The DMCA does not prohibit code developers from using reverse engineering to access electronic protected copyright material if they do so to achieve interoperability with an independently developed computer program,” the Copyright Office said in October 2003.

 What is Legal Implementation?